qbio-gsk/qbio-gsk/2018/lab8/readme.md

 The folder `peakcalling` contains the script `idr-analysis.sh` that runs IDR for each pair of replicates, using IDR threshold 0.1, with results in folder `peakcalling/idr-results`, and then consolidates the reproducible peaks between any pair of replicates in file `peakcalling/idr-results/foxp3_peaks.narrowPeak`.

-### Find motifs
+### Find binding specificity motifs

 See folder `motifs`.

 Proteins bind to DNA with a certain sequence specificity.
-The simplest model to represent such specificities is positional weight matrices, often called binding motifs.
+The simplest model to represent such specificities is positional weight matrices.
+It important to remember that the limitation of this model is that it assumes independent nucleotide preference in each position.
+It has been shown that this is not entirely true biologically, but is a very useful and accurate approximation.
+This allows us to represent DNA binding specificities as sequence motifs.

 [HOMER](http://homer.ucsd.edu/homer/motif/) is a very popular software to run motif analysis for genomic regions of interest, for example, for ChIP-seq peaks.

-A script `run-homer.sh` runs a perl script wrapper `findMotifsGenome.pl` of the HOMER for our Foxp3 peaks.
-The results are stored in
+A script `run-homer.sh` runs a perl script wrapper `findMotifsGenome.pl` of HOMER for our Foxp3 peaks.
+The results are stored in `motifs/homer-output`.
+Interestingly, the top three most significant motifs for our Foxp3 data are ETS family motif, RUNX family motif, and Forkhead family motif, as expected and previously reported from Foxp3 ChIP-seq.

 ### Explore in IGV or UCSC genome browser

-Use IGV tool or UCSC to explore the data.
+Use [IGV](http://software.broadinstitute.org/software/igv/) locally on your desktop or laptop or [UCSC Genome Browser](https://genome.ucsc.edu/) online to explore the data.

-### Assign peaks to genes, overlap with ATAC-seq peaks, compare with RNA-seq expression, etc.
+### Assign peaks to genes, overlap with ATAC-seq or histone ChIP-seq peaks, compare with RNA-seq expression, etc.

-R scripts using Bioconductor.
+Use R and Bioconductor to write your own code for exploratory and integrative analysis of the data.